 Other limiting habits are rooted in how girls and women are expected to behave.
 These include the first two habits discussed in the book: reluctance to claim your achievements, and expecting others to spontaneously notice and reward your contributions.

 Then there's the huge, familiar challenge of habit eight: the "disease to please."

-In our Expert Interview podcast, Helgesen says that this habit chimes with the themes in her co-author’s bestseller, “What Got You Here Won’t Get You There” (you can hear a podcast about that book in the Mind Tools Club).
+In our Expert Interview podcast, Helgesen says that this habit chimes with the themes in her co-author Marshall Goldsmith's bestseller, "What Got You Here Won't Get You There."
+(You can hear our in-depth review of that book in the Mind Tools Club and Corporate area).